ajavamind/rca-studio2/README.md

 https://github.com/etxmato/emma_02

-Many thanks to Marcel van Tongeren for his contributions on the Emma 02 site.
+Many thanks to Marcel van Tongeren for his contributions on the [Emma 02](https://www.emma02.hobby-site.com/) site for the many variations of the COSMAC computers.

 I thought the Studio III resident game ROM, with the color Blackjack game that I wrote, was lost, but I discovered it was preserved at the EMMA 02 site under the [Victory MPT-02](http://www.emma02.hobby-site.com/victory.html) videogame console made by Soundic.